TempeHS/2025SE-Roman.L-StudyPlus/README.md

 ### [sprint-0.0.3](https://github.com/TempeHS/2025SE-Roman.L-StudyPlus/tree/sprint-0.0.3): June, 2025 - Roman Lacbungan

 I focused on code optimisations and security issues.
-These methods included JS minifcation and lazy loading on images.
-Since this is my final sprint, I uploaded screenshots and a GIF of the final product.
+These methods included JS minifcation, moving inline scripts to external files, and lazy loading on images.
+I also improved accessibility with aria labels and improved dark mode by changing text attributes.
+Since this is my final sprint, I completed my READ.ME with screenshots, a GIF of the final product and wrote summaries of all three sprints.
 Additionally, clients tested a prototype with a forwarded address which was private to the organisation.

 ## Examples
 ### Creating a task